Charity evening of 'fizz and canapes' in Shrewsbury's magical Dingle

 People are being invited to attend an "enchanting evening of fizz and canapes" in one of Shrewsbury's most magical locations.

-The event is being hosted by the Mayor of Shrewsbury, Councillor Alex Wagner, and takes place at the Dingle in the Quarry, from 6pm to 8pm on Friday, September 19.
+The event is being hosted by the Mayor of Shrewsbury, Councillor Alex Wagner, and will take place at the Dingle in the Quarry, from 6pm to 8pm on Friday, September 19.

 The evening is being held in support of the Mayor's Charity Fund.